Lasker Award

-In 1945 Albert Lasker and Mary Woodard Lasker created the Lasker Awards.
-Every year since then the award has been given to the living person considered to have made the greatest contribution to medical science or who has demonstrated public service on behalf of medicine.
-They are administered by the Lasker Foundation.
-The Lasker is sometimes referred to as "America's Nobels".
+The Lasker Award is a medical award given annually to the living person considered to have made the greatest contribution to medical science, or who has demonstrated public service on behalf of medicine.
+It was created in 1945 by Albert Lasker and Mary Woodard Lasker and is administered by the Lasker Foundation.

-The Lasker Awards have gained a reputation for identifying future winners of the Nobel Prize.
-Eighty-six Lasker laureates have received the Nobel Prize, including 32 in the last two decades.
+Eighty-six Lasker laureates have subsequently received the Nobel Prize, including 32 in the last two decades.
 Claire Pomeroy is the current president of the Lasker Foundation.

 Award

+US President Lyndon Johnson was the given award in 1965.

 The award is given in four branches of medical science: